 The product is designed to reduce the environmental impact of lithium mining.
 Lithium is commonly used to produce traditional batteries, but lithium pollutes the air and land resources.
 In many areas, lithium mining also depletes water resources and affects the lives of local people.

-Sand is a resource that is both abundant and environmentally friendly.
-Alternō’s sand battery system uses an insulated sand container with heat pipes embedded in the sand.
-When in use, the heat from the sand battery is released through the pipes to serve heating or cooling needs – needs that account for 52% of global energy consumption.
-To date, Alternō’s sand batteries have been applied in Vietnam, Malaysia and Japan.
+Sand is an abundant and environmentally friendly resource.
+Alternō's sand cell solar system uses an insulated sand container with heat pipes embedded in the sand.
+When in use, heat from the sand cell is released through pipes to meet heating or cooling needs – a need that accounts for 52% of global energy consumption.
+To date, Alternō's sand cell solar system has been implemented in Vietnam, Malaysia, and Japan.

 According to Mr. Ho Viet Hai, one of the co-founders of Alternō: “ The Day Zero investment model has helped us shape the direction of the product, opening the way for sand batteries to be applied in many different fields.
 On the project Demo Day, the event attracted about 70% of the total number of venture capitalists that we planned to approach.
 This accelerated our investment approach compared to doing it ourselves .”